Advances in research, treatment and prevention of heart and kidney diseases

 Session 7.
 The UKKA lectures

-Chairs: Professor Smeeta Sinha, Consultant Nephrologist, Salford Royal Hospital; National Clinical Director for Renal Services; and Ms Kathrine Parker, Specialist Renal Pharmacist, Manchester University NHSFT
+Chairs: Professor Smeeta Sinha, Consultant Nephrologist, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust; Professor of Renal Medicine, University of Manchester; and Ms Kathrine Parker, Highly Specialist Renal Pharmacist, Manchester University NHS Foundation Trust; Honorary Senior Clinical Lecturer, University of Manchester; UK Kidney Association Academic Vice-President

 16:30 Prevalence of diabetic kidney disease in the UK – management in primary care Dr Stuart Stewart, GP and Research Fellow, Donal O’Donoghue Renal Research Centre (Northern Care Alliance), and Centre for Primary Care & Health Services Research and the Division of Cardiovascular Sciences, University of Manchester